AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md

 To schedule a user for deactivation:

+1. Main Menu
+1.
+1. Users
+1.
 1. Select the user's name.

    Or

    (Optional) Select multiple users to schedule them for deactivation in bulk.

-1. Click `Edit`.
+1. Click **Edit**.
-1. In the `Resource Planning` area of the user profile box, click the `Schedule Deactivation` box to select it.
+1. In the **Resource Planning** area of the user profile box, click the **Schedule Deactivation** box to select it.

-1. In the calendar that displays, specify the date and the time for the `Scheduled Deactivation Date`.
+1. In the calendar that displays, specify the date and the time for the **Scheduled Deactivation Date**.

    >[!NOTE]
    >